Saturday, September 15, 2012

 Not us.

-So anyway, the wait begins.
+So anyway, the waiting begins.

 I'm hoping that he has no contact with anyone for a while, like they did in the beginning.

-Maybe, away from KS and KS's family, he can sit back and realize that jobs are hard to come by in this area.
+Maybe, away from K.S. and her family, he can sit back and realize that jobs are hard to come by around here and that he's going to be a daddy in a few months.

 The Army may be the best thing he has ever done.